mwrnd/innova2_experiments/xdma_opencapi/README.md

 ![PCIe x16-to-x1 Adapter](img/PCIe_x16-to-x1_Adapter.jpg)

-Everything works fine so it looks like a signal integrity issue with the long U.FL cables.
+Everything works fine so it looks like a signal integrity issue with the long IPEX cables.

 ![OpenCAPI PCIe Works at x1](img/OpenCAPI_PCIe_x8_Works_at_x1.jpg)